 - 陽向 (Hinata). “陽” means the sun and “向” means toward.
 This name gives an impression of facing the sun and embracing its warmth like a sunflower.

-Japanese names for girls
+Japanese girl names

 - 紬 (Tsumugi).
 This is a very precious and delicate silk in ancient Japan.
 Wouldn’t it be strange to name a person after fabric?
 Japanese people have also raised such a question themselves.
 This Kanji being popular is probably related to the name of a female character (繭宮紬) in an anime.